filmor/webos-messaging/README.md

 - The pidgin source package (I guess every version between 2 and 3 should work, just use the newest one ;))
 - cyrus-sasl, version `>=2.1` if you want to use jabber
-- ar, tar and bzip2 or gz (should come with every proper unix system)
+- ipkg-utils for ipkg-build

 Building
 --------

 To build the plugins you need to drop the sources (pidgin and cyrus-sasl) into the deps/ subdirectory and extract them.
+You will also have to get some libraries, either from your webOS device or using:

+    $ ./get_libs.sh

+Those libs are only needed to compile the plugins, they won't get deployed.
+I'm actually looking for a better solution here, but that's the way it is for now :)

+If you want to get the files from your device just follow this procedure, try to compile and get those files from your device that are listed as missing.
+You will definitely need `libstdc++.so` from the device as the one provided with the cross-compiler is broken.

 After that you can configure the package using:

     $ ./waf configure

+Remember to prepare your environment for cross-compiling, e.g. by setting `CHOST=arm-none-linux-gnueabi`.

 If you want to use other protocols than msn, icq and jabber (which are default for now because I use them ;)), use the protocols-flag: